We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 To understand the difference in cooking performance between C4 Copper and Copper Core cookware, you first have to understand how they are constructed.

-The resulting pots and pans are a fifty-fifty split between stainless steel’s durability and copper’s peerless thermal conductivity and beauty.
+The resulting pots and pans are a fifty-fifty split between stainless steel’s durability and copper’s excellent thermal conductivity and beauty.

 All-Clad’s Copper Core cookware is constructed with 5 bonded layers starting with a steel exterior, then aluminum, then copper, then aluminum again, and finally steel on the cooking surface.

 All-Clad’s website gives the same general praise to C4 Copper as they do to Copper Core.
-Both are advertised as producing “superior heat distribution,” and “rapid heat conductivity and responsiveness,” using slightly different phrasing.
+Both produce “superior heat distribution,” and “rapid heat conductivity and responsiveness,” using slightly different phrasing.
 If that’s the case, then what makes each bonding method unique?

 Here are the main advantages of each cookware’s construction: